thenbrent/multisite-user-management/readme.txt

 = Why can't I install this plugin in the wp-content/plugins directory? =

-WordPress MultiSite accesses the standard plugins directory after a user is activated; therefore, the activation code in this plugin will not be called.
+WordPress accesses the standard plugins directory after a user is activated; therefore, this plugin will not be called.
+Don't worry though, you won't be able to set default roles unless the plugin is installed in the correct location.

 = Does this assign roles to existing users? =

-No, at this stage it is only for new users.
+No, it is only for new users.
 If you would like it to support existing users, submit a ticket as per the instructions below.

-= Does this assign roles for new blogs? =
+= Does this assign roles for new blogs and new blog registrations? =

-No, it is only for new users.
-If you would like it to create a default role for blog and new users also registering a blog, submit a ticket as per the instructions below.
+No, it is only for new user registrations.
+If you would like it to create a default role for new blogs and new users also registering a blog, submit a ticket as per the instructions below.

 = Where can I make feature requests, get support & report bugs? =

-Submit an Issue on the github page here: http://github.com/thenbrent/multisite-user-management/issues
+Submit an Issue on the plugin's [Github page](http://github.com/thenbrent/multisite-user-management/issues).

 == Screenshots ==

 1. **Super Admin Options** - Super admins can choose the default role for each site.
 New users be allocated this role when activating their account.

+== Changelog ==

+= 0.1 =
+* Initial release.